Spiritual Meaning of Mountains in a Dream

 Final Thoughts

-In my research into recurring dream symbols, mountains come up again and again as the mind's shorthand for "something big."
-The specific meaning depends entirely on what you're doing in the dream and how it feels — but whether you're climbing, standing at the base, or watching a peak dissolve into mist, the mountain is asking you to look honestly at the challenges and goals shaping your waking life right now.
-Start a dream journal this week.
-Write down the mountain, your position on it, and the emotion.
-Three entries is usually enough to spot the pattern.
+Mountains come up again and again in dream analysis as the mind's shorthand for "something big."
+The meaning depends on what you're doing in the dream and how it feels.
+Whether you're climbing, standing at the base, or watching a peak dissolve into mist, the mountain is asking you to look honestly at the challenges shaping your waking life right now.